 Review and share this Parking Lot Safety poster with data and tips for people walking and driving.
 In Vermont, crashes in parking lots account for almost one in five of all pedestrian-involved crashes.
 Keep this in mind when you are driving and when you are walking.

-It's not too early to join in on the benefits of active transportation this coming school year!
-Find more information through your local Safe Routes to School and Way to Go! to School programs!
-Review this Back to School Safety Checklist with your family—even if you don’t have any school-aged children there is helpful information for people who drive.
-Remember to slow down and share the road!
+Use the WalkSmart program to teach children about safely travelling in their communties.
+Find more information on active transportation through your local Safe Routes to School and Way to Go! to School programs.
+Review this Back to School Safety Checklist with your family—even if you don’t have school-aged children there is helpful information for people who drive.
+Remember to slow down and share the road.